canonical-web-and-design/developer.ubuntu.com/templates/pages/core/index.md

 # Core

-Ubuntu Core, a minimalist rendition of Ubuntu, is a lightweight, transactionally updated OS designed for deployments on embedded, IoT devices, cloud and more.
+Ubuntu Core, a minimalist rendition of Ubuntu, is a lightweight, transactionally updated OS designed for deployments on embedded and IoT devices, cloud and more.
 It runs a new breed of super-secure, remotely upgradeable Linux app packages known as snaps.

-The strict separation between kernel & device drivers, OS and applications means embedded engineers and application developers can easily work in parallel.
+The strict separation between kernel and device drivers, OS and applications means embedded engineers and application developers can easily work in parallel.